Bitwise Operations Playground

 LOGICAL SHIFT

-The vacant bits on the left side are filled with 0.
+The vacant bit on the left side are filled with 0.

 Usually, in most programming languages (including C/C++, Java, JavaScript and Python), only logical shifts are available.